-The relationship between Chopard and the Middle East goes back many years – tell us about this and how are you staying close to your clients in the region despite what’s going on in the world now?
+The relationship between Chopard and the Middle East goes back many years – tell us about this and how are you staying close to you clients in the region despite what’s going on in the world now?

 The Middle East was one of our very first international markets.
 I remember when my dad was very young he started working with key figures in the region and I also think Chopard was one of the first luxury brands in the Middle East.
 The idea of Chopard being a family business relates to the region as there are so many family businesses there.
 I think that is why we are so connected.
 But it’s more than just business.
 It’s about relationships.
-I love to go to the Middle East.
+I personally love to go to the Middle East.
 It was one of my last trips before the pandemic and I hope one of my first trips when travel resumes.

 My family had the company before it was even Chopard and I remember the workshop was very close to where we lived and often after school I would go there.
-There were maybe 50 people working and there was this very long corridor and I would sit on a rolling chair and rush it down the corridor!
+There were maybe 50 people working and there was this very long corridor and I would sit on a rolling chair and push it down the corridor!
 All the employees would know me!
-Another memory is how my mum was often sorting diamonds and I was allowed to watch, them one time she said I could help and I dropped the whole parcel of diamonds!
+Another memory is how my mum was often sorting diamonds and I was allowed to watch, then one time she said I could help and I dropped the whole parcel of diamonds!
 I have lots of memories.

 In 1963 my father bought the name of Chopard and the family slowly moved to Switzerland and there are many stories.
 My first design was when I was 16 – I used to love the circus and most of all clowns because they make everyone laugh but they are often very sad inside.
 So I drew a little clown and my father saw it and as a surprise he had it made for me and that was really the start of jewellery at Chopard.
 So that clown has a lot of importance.